JedidiahH27/DodgerHitPredictor/README.md

-# ⚾ Dodger Hit Predictor

-This project explores predictive models aimed at forecasting whether Mookie Betts, Shohei Ohtani, or Freddie Freeman will record a hit in a given MLB game.
-These predictions can inform bets placed on platforms such as FanDuel, which offer markets on individual player performances.

-## 📌 Introduction
-FanDuel allows users to wager on various sports outcomes—including whether a specific MLB player will get a hit during a game.
-My own experiences with these bets have shown inconsistent results, often skewed by luck.

-To address this and improve my long-term strategy, I created a systematic approach grounded in data science and baseball analytics.
-This project leverages machine learning to enhance the predictability of hit outcomes, reducing the reliance on chance.

-## 🎯 Why These Players?
-The model focuses on Mookie Betts, Shohei Ohtani, and Freddie Freeman for two main reasons:

-Fan Perspective: As a passionate Dodgers fan, my betting interest naturally centers around Dodgers games.

-Data Stability: All three players are secured with long-term contracts, offering a consistent and reliable dataset across multiple seasons—crucial for building robust predictive models.

-By honing in on these star athletes, the project delivers targeted insights with potential real-world betting advantages.

-## 🧠 Project Goal
-To predict the likelihood of each player recording at least one hit in an MLB game using historical data and statistical learning techniques.
-This model aims to:

-Reduce reliance on gut instinct or streaks

-Surface actionable insights from historical and contextual data

-Inform betting decisions with a more analytical foundation

-## 📊 Data Collection
-The primary dataset includes pitch-level and game-level data sourced from Statcast, MLB’s high-resolution tracking system.
-This data provides granular details about:

-Pitch type and velocity

-Batted ball outcomes

-Player positions and matchups

-Environmental factors (e.g., ballpark effects)

-To access this data efficiently, the project uses the pybaseball Python library—a well-established tool in the baseball analytics community.
-Pybaseball offers direct access to Statcast’s API, allowing for seamless integration into predictive pipelines.

-## 🛠️ Technologies & Tools
-Python

-Jupyter Notebook

-pybaseball (Statcast data access)

-pandas, NumPy (data manipulation)

-scikit-learn, XGBoost (predictive modeling)

-matplotlib, seaborn (visualizations)

-## 📈 Future Directions
-Add real-time data integration

-Expand to other players or teams

-Deploy a web interface for user-friendly access

-Track model performance against actual game results over time

-If you're a Dodgers fan, a fantasy baseball player, or a bettor looking to add analytical power to your picks, this project aims to deliver actionable insights and a bit of fun along the way.
+⚾ Dodger Hit Predictor

+This project explores machine learning models that aim to predict whether Mookie Betts, Shohei Ohtani, or Freddie Freeman will record a hit in an MLB game.
+These predictions are intended to support decision-making in player prop bets—a market offered by platforms like FanDuel.

+📌 Introduction
+FanDuel allows users to wager on outcomes like whether a specific MLB player will get a hit.
+My personal experiences with these bets have produced mixed results.
+To reduce reliance on luck, I set out to build a data-driven prediction model using pitch-level MLB data to make smarter wagers over time.

+🎯 Why These Players?
+I'm a Dodgers fan, so my focus naturally falls on Dodgers games.

+Betts, Ohtani, and Freeman have long-term contracts, ensuring consistent data across seasons—ideal for building reliable models.

+📊 Data Collection
+Sourced via Statcast using the pybaseball library.

+Covers pitch-level and game-level data from 2018 to 2023.

+Includes pitch types, velocities, strike zone location, outcomes, and more.

+Spring training and deprecated variables were filtered out to improve model relevance.

+📉 Exploratory Data Analysis (EDA)
+Players face over 1 million pitches across 5 seasons.

+Around 27% of games end with no hits for Betts and Freeman; Ohtani is slightly worse at ~35% no-hit games.

+Pitch outcome distributions (e.g., singles, doubles, home runs) align with expected performance from All-Stars.

+⚙️ Modeling Approaches
+1. Binary Classification Models (Hit vs. No Hit) Models Used: Logistic Regression, Random Forest, XGBoost

+Features: pitch location, count, pitch type, handedness

+Issue: Class imbalance—far more “no hit” pitches than “hit” ones.

+Even after undersampling and class weighting, models struggled:

+Best accuracy: ~65–70%

+F1-scores for predicting hits: below 0.2 in all models

+2. Pitch Location Only
+Used only plate_x and plate_z as predictors.

+Slight performance drop, indicating most features had low predictive power.

+3. Expected Batting Average (xBA) Regression
+Regressed estimated_ba_using_speedangle using pitch location and spin rate.

+Models performed very poorly (R² ≈ 0.01).

+Added distance_from_center of strike zone as a new feature.

+Still failed to improve model performance.

+📈 Hitting Streak Model
+Tested whether hitting streaks (momentum or slumps) could predict next-game performance.

+Used logistic regression with lagged hitting streaks as predictors.

+Model predicted “hit” for every instance; recall = 1.00, but precision = 0.00 for "no hit".

+Visualization confirmed no strong correlation between hitting streaks and future performance.

+🚫 Key Takeaways
+Predicting individual hits per pitch or per game is extremely difficult due to high variance.

+Even strong predictors like pitch location, count, or xBA provide little improvement.

+The assumption that past performance or streaks influence the next game is not supported by the data.

+FanDuel’s implied odds (73–74% chance of a hit) match historical frequencies well.

+🧠 Final Thoughts
+This project highlights the limits of prediction in high-variance scenarios like MLB batting.
+While the models don't (yet) outperform the market, the analytical process offers deep insight into what’s signal vs. noise in player prop betting.

+🛠️ Tools & Libraries
+Python, Jupyter Notebook

+pybaseball, scikit-learn, xgboost, pandas, plotly, matplotlib, seaborn